rsaavedraf/checkmate-in-x/README.md

 getting properly removed from the board and remaining pieces.
 Also such capturing move was missing the "x" when printed out.

+## Update 2022-12-15
+v1.1.1 after another bug found and fixed: when exploring the possibility of in-passing capture, if the last move was unknown (None) the program was crashing checking for last move being () (older representation) instead of None. game-10.json modified to test this case and make sure it runs problem-free.

 ## Next tasks:
 - Implement an iterative python version
 - Implement a single threaded Rust version